silverbios/cs-mikrotik-bouncer-alt/README.md

   and adding multi-device support is not planned due to the complexity.
   Just run separate app instances with different configs - this way you can much more easily test new configs on the same or different devices.

-# Description

-This repository aim to implement a [CrowdSec](https://doc.crowdsec.net/) bouncer for the router [MikroTik](https://mikrotik.com) to block malicious IP to access your services.
-For this it leverages [MikroTik API](https://mikrotik.com) to populate a dynamic Firewall Address List.
+  The app eats very low amount of resources (about 10 miliCore/24MB in peak)

+## Running

-For now, this service is mainly fought to be used in debug mode executed locally or as a container.
+For now, this service is mainly fought to be used in as an app in a container.
 If you need to build from source, you can get some inspiration from the Makefile or section below.